Zoilum/pokememory/README.md

 ## Technologies

-This project is built using Create React App and Typescript.
+This project was built using Create React App and Typescript.
 No other external libraries were used.

 ## Next Steps